 What is a Descriptive Trademark?

-Brian Hall - January 11, 2012 - Trademark Basics, Trademark Law
+by Traverse Legal, reviewed by Brian Hall - January 11, 2012 - Trademark Basics, Trademark Law

 Welcome to Trademark Law Radio, a top web resource on issues of trademark infringement, trademark licensing, trademark protection, and trademark registration.